 The Peter Cundill Foundation was established in Bermuda on 11 January 2012, following the death of its founder, Peter Cundill.

-The portfolio will focus on great charities working to improve the lives of children in a variety of ways.
-In Low and Middle Income Countries, we will mainly partner organisations that are efficiently increasing learning adjusted years of schooling (LAYS) through wider access to and/or quality of basic education.
-In Canada, Bermuda and the UK we will support partners that are improving the lives of children more broadly.
-We seek highly leveraged approaches that either fill underserved niches or improve the efficiency of existing children’s services.
+Our portfolio is made up of great charities working to improve the lives of children in a variety of ways.
+Our most established partnerships can be found on the Grants page.
+In East Africa, we mainly partner with organisations focused on education, both in terms of access to school and improved learning as well as Early Childhood Development.
+In Canada, Bermuda and the UK we will support partners that are improving the lives of children more broadly although still, mainly, through schools.
+To maximise our impact, we generally seek approaches that either fill underserved niches or improve the efficiency of existing children’s services.

 The Foundation is keen to advocate for more philanthropies to make unrestricted grants.
 You can read about our thinking on why unrestricted funding works so much better here.